By Douglas Dean Johnson

 (An earlier essay on the Wanderling website, titled “Kensington Stone,” contains a much less detailed version of the 1945 UFO crash story.
 The Wayback machine says that the “Kensington Stone” page was first captured on May 25, 2012.
 The two iterations of the Wanderling’s crash story are consistent with each other, but the “Meeting Dr. La Paz” version goes into much more detail.)

 A reader might object that it would have been quite risky or brazen for Reme Baca to lift major elements from a story that others might come across on the Internet, albeit on an obscure website that we would now call a blog.
-But remember, we are talking here about Reme Baca, the man who made still-living Eddie Apodaca a main character in his tale, even though anyone who checked could easily have learned that Apodaca was in Europe at the time and did not become a policeman until five years after the crash date; Reme Baca, a man who claimed to have been a close associate of Governor Dixy Lee Ray, even when there still many people living who would know that to be a laughable claim; Reme Baca, who lifted many pages of other people’s words verbatim and dropped them seamlessly into his own published book.
+But remember, we are talking here about Reme Baca, the man who made still-living Eddie Apodaca a main character in his tale, even though anyone who checked could easily have learned that Apodaca was in Europe at the time and did not become a State Police officer until five years after the crash date; Reme Baca, a man who claimed to have been a close associate of Governor Dixy Lee Ray, even when there still many people living who would know that to be a laughable claim; Reme Baca, who lifted many pages of other people’s words verbatim and dropped them without attribution into his own published book.
 Again and again, Reme Baca counted on people not noticing, not checking, or not caring.
 His expectations in this regard were seldom disappointed.

-However, it is also entirely possible that the author of the Wanderling tales wrote as late as 2012-2013 or not much earlier, and that the author was quite aware of the Baca-Padilla tale, but for some reason decided to write a different fictional short story based on what he recognized as a fictional premise.
+However, it is also entirely possible that the author of the Wanderling tales wrote as late as 2012-2013 or not much earlier, and that the author was aware of the Baca-Padilla tale, but for some reason decided to write a different fictional short story based on what he recognized as a fictional premise.
 On balance, however, right now it seems to me a bit more likely that the Wanderling story came first; this is a matter that warrants further investigation.

 WILLIAM J. BROPHY, THE “THIRD WITNESS”